 It’s no surprise that subtraction with regrouping is a difficult concept for kiddos.
 If you were asked why it’s difficult, what would you say?
 In her groundbreaking book, Knowing and Teaching Elementary Mathematics, Liping Ma devotes a whole chapter to a comparison of how American and Chinese teachers approach instruction of subtraction with regrouping.
-Bottom line, American teachers typically teach the standard algorithm, often still referring to the process as “borrowing”, while Chinese teachers draw on a deeper understanding of decomposing numbers and teach for an understanding of the meaning behind the process.
+Bottom line, American teachers typically teach the standard algorithm, often still referring to the process as “borrowing”, while Chinese teachers draw on a deeper understanding of decomposing numbers, teaching math for a deep understanding of the meaning behind the process.

-So how do we teach for that deeper understanding?
-I just finished reading Kathy Richardson’s new book, How Children Learn Number Concepts, and a point she makes many times throughout the book is that kids can often appear to understand more than they really do.
+So, how do we teach for that deeper understanding?
+In Kathy Richardson’s book, How Children Learn Number Concepts, she makes the point many times throughout the book that kids can often appear to understand more than they really do.
 We have to probe deeper to find out what they really know.
 When I’m working with a student on regrouping, my favorite question is to ask if the number is still the same after regrouping.
 For example, say we are subtracting 81 – 27.
 The student will proudly announce that they need to trade a ten to get more ones.
 They show the work by crossing out the 8 tens, leaving 7 tens, and adding 10 more ones to the original 1 one, giving 11 ones.
 No subtraction has taken place yet–just the regrouping.
 Then I hit them with my question, “Do you still have 81?”
 Nine times out of ten the almost immediate answer is no. Really?, I ask, Let’s count.
 So that’s what we do and much to their surprise, they find out that 7 tens and 11 ones is still 81.
 You would seriously think it was a magic trick they are so surprised.